zaproxy/zaproxy/SECURITY.md

 6. No Malicious Intent: Zaproxy is not intended for malicious purposes, including hacking, cyberattacks, reconnaissance or other malicious activities.
 Do not use it for any activities that could cause implicit or explicit harm or damage.

-Disclaimer of Warranty: Zaproxy is provided "as is" without any warranties or guarantees regarding its accuracy, reliability, or performance.
-Use it at your own risk.
-The authors and contributors of Zaproxy are not liable for any damage or loss that may occur from its use.

 ## Disclaimer